 - Read your favourite newspaper publications online instead of reading the paper versions.

-- Regularly prepare home cooked meals and save on takeaway storage containers.
+- Regularly prepare home-cooked meals and save on takeaway storage containers.

-- Stop accepting disposable cutlery.
+- Stop accepting disposable cutlery and napkins.

 - Have a sniffle?
 Carry around your own handkerchief instead of using disposable tissues.

 - Use stainless steel drink bottles.

 Do you have any more simple sustainable living tips?

 If you do, make sure to add your voice and experience in the comments below.

 Other posts on sustainable living you might find interesting: